EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Experimental signatures

-\begin{itemize}[leftmargin=10pt] \item \textbf{Mass:} Given the abundance of dark matter, smaller mass of dark matter implies a higher dark matter number density which increases the strength of the absorption signal. \item \textbf{Binding energy:} Dark matter with a higher binding energy decouples earlier (see eq.\eqref{3.3} of section \ref{sec:paramspace}), resulting in a lower dark matter temperature $T_\chi$ in eq.\eqref{4.21}.
+\begin{itemize}[leftmargin=10pt] \item \textbf{Dark matter mass:} Given the abundance of dark matter, smaller mass of dark matter implies a higher dark matter number density which increases the strength of the absorption signal. \item \textbf{Binding energy:} Dark matter with a higher binding energy decouples earlier (see eq.\eqref{3.3} of section \ref{sec:paramspace}), resulting in a lower dark matter temperature $T_\chi$ in eq.\eqref{4.21}.
 Since the dark matter inelastic collisional coupling $\propto T_{\chi}^{\beta}$, where $\beta>0$ in eq.\eqref{4.23}, smaller dark matter temperature implies weaker collisional coupling.
-A weaker collisional coupling compared to radiative coupling drives $T_{\text{ex}}\rightarrow T_\gamma$ earlier, resulting in smaller amplitude of the signal for higher binding energies. \item \textbf{Transition frequency:} When the transition frequency is varied, there is an overall shift in the position in frequency of the absorption signal .
+A weaker collisional coupling compared to radiative coupling drives $T_{\text{ex}}\rightarrow T_\gamma$ earlier, resulting in smaller amplitude of the signal for higher binding energies. \item \textbf{Transition frequency:} When the transition frequency is varied, there is an overall shift in the position in frequency of the absorption signal.
 Moreover the bremsstrahlung rate eq.\eqref{4.17} is a sensitive function of the transition frequency.
 As we go to lower frequencies, the bremsstrahlung is more efficient in erasing the absorption signal resulting in a smaller amplitude. \item \textbf{Inelastic collision cross-section:} The high frequency or right edge of the signal is decided by the relative strength of collisional versus radiative coupling.
 If we change the power law index ($\beta$) of the collision cross-section while keeping the amplitude at $z_{\text{rec}}=1100$ fixed, a higher $\beta$ would mean stronger collisional coupling at $z>z_{\text{rec}}$.
 Thus we see stronger absorption as we increase $\beta$. \item \textbf{Radiative coupling:} A higher spontaneous emission rate compared to collisional transition rate couples $T_{\text{ex}} \rightarrow T_{\gamma}$ earlier, shifting the absorption signal to higher redshifts.
 The bremsstrahlung process is more efficient in erasing the signal at higher redshifts.
-Hence we see a smaller amplitude of the absorption signal at higher values of $\alpha_A$ (see eq.\eqref{a10} for the definition of $\alpha_{A}$). \end{itemize}
+Since the optical depth $\propto \alpha_{A}$, the maximum amplitude of the absorption signal increases for higher values of $\alpha_A$ (see eq.\eqref{a10} for the definition of $\alpha_{A}$). \end{itemize}